A function that returns an AsyncIterable. Generally, these are defined using async function*.

 A function that returns anything that can be converted to an Observable.

-Signature of an event-like API for subscribing to Redux Action
+Signature of an event-like API for subscribing to Redux Actions.
+Used internally as a testing utility.

 The type prefix applied to every AsyncAction.